danielsreichenbach/mopaq/docs/project-layout.md

 - Uses clap for argument parsing
 - Provides subcommands for common operations
 - Includes debugging and inspection tools
+- Binary is named `storm-cli` to avoid conflicts

 ## Build Artifacts